Vikýřovice: Geography

 Vikýřovice is located about 2 km northeast of Šumperk and 46 km north of Olomouc.
 It lies in the Hanušovice Highlands.
 The highest point is a hill at 746 m above sea level.
 The Desná River flows along the western municipal border.

 History

 The first written mention is in a deed of Margrave Jobst of Moravia from 1391.
-For centuries, it was a part of the Velké Losiny estate.
+For centuries, it was part of the Velké Losiny estate.

-In 1975–1990, Vikýřovice was an administrative part of Šumperk.
-From 1990, it is an independent municipality.
+In 1975–1990, Vikýřovice was a municipal part of Šumperk.
+From 1990, it has been an independent municipality.
 Vikýřovice was badly damaged by the 1997 Central European flood.

 Economy

-Verner Motor company, a producer of aircraft engines, is based here.
+Verner Motor company, a producer of aircraft engines, is based in Vikýřovice.

 Transport

-The I/11 road (the section from Šumperk to Ostrava) passes through the municipality.
+The I/11 road (the section from Šumperk to Ostrava) runs through the municipality.

 Vikýřovice is located on the railway line Nezamyslice–Kouty nad Desnou via Olomouc.

 Sights

-Vikýřovice is poor in monuments.
-The only protected cultural monument is a Calvary sculpture from 1815.
+The only protected cultural monuments in the municipality is a Calvary sculpture from 1815.